Glittering Days (TV series): Synopsis

 Wah Long would then meet Wai in the ship and the duo had a fight to get the diamonds.
-Wai would accidentally shot Wah Long to death with a gun.
+Wai would accidentally shoot Wah Long to death with a gun.
 Fung passed by and noticed Wah Long's corpse and before he could go further, he was knocked out with a metal bat by Wai.
 Gam Yin was worried about Fung as he did not come back after putting his luggage so she went searching him around the ship and found Wah Long's lifeless corpse beside Fung.
 Gam Yin later admitted herself as the murderer to help his son not going to jail.

 Fung was happy after knowing she was in prison but was immediately in-shock after realizing Gam Yin was actually his biological mother.
 He and Kat would actually follow Law Wai on advising him to admit the murder.
 When Kat went to the toilet, Fung noticed Soeng Sheng and Kung Hoi and decided to follow them.
 It is revealed that Sheung Sheng and Kung Hoi already knew Wai's whereabouts and the duo decided to assassinate him to get the diamonds from him.
 However this plan failed Wai got hold of Hoi and shot him after taking Hoi's gun, while Fung was fighting with Sheng.
 The brothers would quickly flee from Sheng but reached a dead end at a cliff.
 Sheng attempted to kill the brothers but failed and accidentally killed himself by slipping off from the cliff.

 The diamonds would eventually be hooked on a tree branch below the cliff and Wai decided get it but slips and was saved by Fung.
 Fung kept on insisting Wai to give up on the diamond but Wai doesn't listen and tells his brother that he is about to get it.
 By the time he gets it, Fung was exhausted and can't hold onto Wai's arms anymore, Wai eventually fell off from the cliff after his arm was slipped away from his brother's hand.
 Wai was later rescued and fell into a coma.
 Fung visits him and tells him that he does not mind how he was treated by him in the past anymore and he will wait for him to come out from jail as a new person.
 After hearing this, Wai started dropping tears and after his coma, he admitted to his crimes and was sent to jail.

 Gam Yin was eventually released and had a live stage performance at Lai Tak with her son which impressed the audience.
 The drama ends with Ling Fung confessing his love to Chu Yuk-Lan in-which the latter accepted it and Fung telling her that he is the anonymous fan of hers before she blew up in popularity.